1964 Winter Olympics: Alpine skiing

-Most alpine skiing events were held at Axamer Lizum, with the men's downhill being held at Igls.
+Most alpine skiing events were held at Axamer Lizum, with the men's downhill being held at the Patscherkofel (above Igls).
 Three events were on the program for men and women: downhill, giant slalom and slalom.
 For the first time at the Olympics, athletes were timed to the hundredth of a second.
 The competition was held in mourning for the death of Australian Ross Milne, who crashed into a tree during downhill training.

-The Austrian Egon Zimmermann won the men's downhill, 74 hundredths of a second ahead of the French Léo Lacroix and 1.32 seconds over the German Wolfgang Bartels.
+Egon Zimmermann of Austria won the men's downhill, 74 hundredths of a second ahead of France's Léo Lacroix and 1.32 seconds over Wolfgang Bartels of Germany.
 For the last time at the Olympics, the men's giant slalom was held in a single round.
 The French François Bonlieu won the race ahead of the Austrian favorites: Karl Schranz was second, and Josef Stiegler was third.
-For the first time, the Olympic slalom has a two-round qualifying phase.
+For the first time, the Olympic slalom had a two-round qualifying phase.
 The 25 best take part in the two final rounds which determine the ranking of the event.
 Austrian officials tried to replace Josef Stiegler with Egon Zimmermann, but Stiegler competed in the slalom under public pressure.
 He finally won the event.
 The Americans Billy Kidd and Jimmy Heuga, second and third respectively, won their country's first Olympic medals in alpine skiing.

 In the women's downhill, the Austrians achieved the second treble in the history of the Winter Games in alpine skiing.
 The favorite Christl Haas was Olympic champion, more than a second ahead of Edith Zimmermann and Traudl Hecher.
 The technical events were dominated by two French women, the Goitschel sisters.
 Marielle Goitschel, aged 18, won the first round of the slalom ahead of her sister Christine, one year her senior.
 Christine was the fastest, however, in the second run.
-She won gold, ahead of Marielle, while the bronze medal is awarded to the American Jean Saubert.
+She won gold, ahead of Marielle, while the bronze medal was awarded to the American Jean Saubert.
 Two days later, Christine Goitschel took the lead in the giant slalom.
 His time was then equaled by Jean Saubert.
 Marielle Goitschel, the fourteenth skier to set off, was almost a second ahead of them however.
-The eldest Goitschel finished furst this time, while her sister shares second place with Saubert.
+The eldest Goitschel finished first this time, while her sister shared second place with Saubert.